davidgodzsak/firefox-timelimit-extension/docs/problems.md

-- on the settings page motivational notes section: the activity suggestion input should be in the same line as the add note button
+- on the settings page motivational notes section: the activity suggestion input should be in the same line as the add note button, now it's a tiny bit below
-- on the settings page header there is a broken icon, this should be an icon form inside the assets/icons folder
+- on the settings page header there is a broken icon, this should be an icon form the assets/icons folder
-- the popup, when showing a page that has been added as distracting has a redundant text at the bottom telling the settings for the page, as the progressbars are already enough above
+- the popup, when showing a page that has been added as distracting has a redundant text at the bottom showing the limit settings for the page, but the progressbars and their texts are already enough above to convey this info
 - on the settings page when I want to edit a time limit or an open limit for a site, the save button next to it is invisible by default and only appears when I hover over the place where it should be
-- the website url validator does not show a a warning if the focus leaves the url field on the settings page
+-  on the settings page the website url validator does not show a a warning if the focus leaves the url field